 No one is going to give us permission to take a rest.
 We have to be the champion of our own needs.
 It was another four weeks - post diagnosis with pneumonia that Bridget finally realised she would not get better without proper rest.

 If we need some gentle encouragement to put ourselves first, a chat with a trusted friend or our local carers’ centre can help us get some perspective.
-Or book a call with our Carer Support team, who are all carers themselves.
+Mind also offers a range of different support, from therapies to crisis resources, and more.
+We can also find out if there's a local Mind near us.

 3. Acceptance of our feelings